dward2/BME547/Assignments/PythonFundamentalAssignment.md

 navigate to the folder containing the repository.

 Next, create a virtual environment in the folder containing your repository.
-Do not commit these files to the repository.
-Instead, create a `.gitignore` file and add the folder name of your virtual environment to this file.
-Save and commit the file.
+Do not commit your virtual environment folder of files to the repository.
+Instead, create a
+`.gitignore` file and add the folder name of your virtual environment to this file.
+Save and commit the `.gitignore` file to the repository.

 Activate your virtual environment and install the `jupyter` package in this virtual environment.